ozythings/corky/README.md

 ## 🚀 Features
 - Opens the OBS login page.
 - Captures the CAPTCHA image.
-- Attempts to solve the CAPTCHA using Google.
+- Solves the CAPTCHA using OCR (Optical Character Recognition) with `chrome-lens-ocr`.
 - Logs in with credentials from `.env`.
 - Navigates to the "Ders Kayıt" section.
 - (WIP) Handles interaction with iframes.
+- Allows browser session to remain open with a timeout function.

 ## 🛠️ Setup